"I will die for our cause!" Wait a minute, what

 - The sequel has Suicide Psychos, who has this as their primary attack as well as the EXP Loader, robots who run up to the player and self-destruct.

-- ...and with the new Psycho DLC pack, you can even play as a Suicide Psycho: One of the new character's skill trees replaces Fight For Your Life mode with a phase in which you throw dynamite left and right and finally blow yourself up, instantly coming back to life if you manage to kill something in the process.
+- ...and with the Psycho DLC pack, you can even play as a Suicide Psycho: One of Krieg's skill trees replaces Fight For Your Life mode with a phase called Light The Fuse in which you throw dynamite left and right and finally blow yourself up, instantly coming back to life if you manage to kill something in the process.

 - At one point in Act 1 of Metal Gear Solid 4: Guns of the Patriots (specifically, Urban Ruins), a Middle Eastern soldier arrives behind a PMC soldier and blows himself up, also taking the PMC soldier with him.